davecurryco/mystic-spheres/HuntForTheBlackDawn.md

 ### F) Jaws

-This small, shallow lake is the territory of a **giant crocodiles**.
+This small, shallow lake is relatively deep, although the water is murky.
+The marshy area on the northeast is roost to a large number of ill-tempered black swans that hiss and threaten any creature that comes too close.
+The lake and surrounding shores are the territory of a **giant crocodiles**.
 The beast lurks mostly submerged near the western shore.
 It will attempt to capsize any vessels that come near and eat anything that falls out.
+It has advantage on Dexterity(Stealth) checks made to surprise, although its attack will be presaged when the nearby swans suddenly take wing.

 The crocodile lairs beneath a huge half-submerged cypress trunk at the south end of the lake.
-It will drag its victims there as it prefers to them rot a bit before it eats them.
+It will drag its victims there, as it prefers to let them rot for a few days before it eats them.
 It will also retreat there if its attack is beaten off.
-Odd bones and a number of items from the crocodile's previous kills lie in the muck beneath 5 feet of murky water, where a diver might find them with considerable effort.
+Odd bones and items from the crocodile's previous kills lie in the muck beneath 5 feet of murky water, where a diver might find them -- with considerable effort.

 **Treasure:** 40 gp, 12 pp; Ring of Water Walking